 The worse it is the more infectious it is, so mild cases may not pass it on so easily.
 Those without symptoms possibly don’t pass it on at all, but nobody really knows.

-It is especially dangerous for young babies, who are most likely to get it from an unimmunised sibling, or a teen (often a sibling), or an adult (often a parent), who is unaware they have whooping cough.
+Whooping cough is especially dangerous for young babies, who are most likely to get it from an unimmunized sibling, or a teen (often a sibling), or an adult (often a parent), who is unaware they have whooping cough.

 The bacteria that cause it are carried in the lungs, throat and nose.
 So for you to catch it you have to inhale the bacteria that somebody else has coughed out.
 The bacteria do not live outside the body for long and so it usually has to be somebody who has coughed into the same air that you are breathing.
 It may also pass through mucus transfer that occurs with kissing or though coming into contact with an infected person’s mucus and finger-licking etcetera, such as young children frequently do.

 Although contacts in the same house are likely to get it, it can also pass easily between friends, especially children.
 It does not pass so easily between adults, who tend to cough away from people rather than directly over them.
 It is most infectious in the first 2 weeks of symptoms when it seems no different from an ordinary cough and cold.

-About half of sufferers know who they caught it from.
+About half of sufferers know who they caught whooping cough from.